zaanposni/discord-masz/backend/MASZ/Plugins/readme.md

 ## Errors

-Errors in your plugins will not crash MASZ but it is recommended to dispense the use of error-prone operations.
+Be cautious, your plugin can crash MASZ.
+It is recommended to dispense the use of error-prone operations.

 ## Execution time